fisherTW/pttMailSender/README.md

 #pttMailSender

-pttMailSender is a web application for sending PTT insite mail.
+pttMailSender is a web application to send PTT insite mail full-automatically.

 #What It Do
 1. login